 Rv VERT OU WINTE

 Which roughly translates to: “Antoine Robidoux passed here November 13, 1837, to establish a trading house on the river Green or Uinta.”
-Some scholars disagree on whether it was the Uinta or White river.
+Some scholars disagree on whether it was the Uinta or the White River.

 Fur trappers weren’t the only ones leaving their marks here.
 Ute, Fremont, Barrier Canyon, and Desert Archaic cultures did as well.

-Today, the inscription is on private property but you can see it from the road, which is where we took our pictures.
-Bring a telephoto lens.
+Today, the inscription is on private property, but you can see it from the road, which is where we took our pictures.
+Be sure to bring a telephoto lens.
 This is one of the earliest inscriptions by a white man in Utah.
 It is a shame not to see it protected and taken care of.